X-Ryl669/eLog/README.md

 However, this implies some code to parse the log's format, in order to extract the arguments that were saved in the buffer.
 If you are really constrainted by the library binary's size in flash, you might want to disable this feature and simply let the system fails to store new logs when it's full.

-NOTE: If you consume the logs with `dumpLog`, the old logs are *deleted*, so if you application has a way to dump its log periodically, this might be interesting as well.
+NOTE: If you consume the logs with `dumpLog`, the old logs are *deleted*, so if you application has a way to dump its log periodically, this might be enough.

 ```cpp
 #define DeleteOldLogsWhenFull 1